thomas-soutif/MovieManager/README.md

 The website by default will be available at `localhost:8080/`

-The API is consume by the website, you can access it by default at `localhost:8005`
+The API is consumed by the website, you can access it by default at `localhost:8005`

 ## Framework uses